Ashwagandhae/docx-reader/README.md

 ## MacOS

-1. [Click here](https://ashwagandhae.github.io/docx-reader/docx-reader_0.1.0_x64.dmg) to download a zip
+1. [Click here](https://ashwagandhae.github.io/docx-reader/docx-reader_0.1.0_x64.dmg) to download the dmg
-2. Unzip the zip file (I swear its not a virus)
+2. Double click the dmg
+3. Drag the app into Applications folder
-3. Right click and click open (it won't let you open otherwise)
+4. Right click and click open (it won't let you open otherwise)

 ## Windows & Linux